Construction & Property

 • Edge protection installed (guard rails minimum 950mm, toe boards)

-• Safe access and egress provided (ladders extending at least 1 metre above landing; no worker more than 25 metres from escape route)
+• Safe access and egress provided (ladders extending at least 1 metre above landing; as industry good practice, no worker more than 25 metres from an escape route)

 • Excavated materials stored at safe distance from edge (minimum setback equal to excavation depth)